kraj/meta-clang/README.md

 This layer provides [clang/llvm](http://clang.llvm.org/) as alternative to system C/C++ compiler for OpenEmbedded/Yocto Project based distributions.
-This can cohabit with GNU Compiler and can be used for specific recipes or full system Compiler
+This can cohabit with GNU compiler and can be used for specific recipes or full system compiler.

 # Getting Started